hdhulipala/JustEat/README.md

 ### Technologies
 To automate the project, I have used Selenium WebDriver with Cucumber framework as I have already got the scenario for Ghekin file.
-Based on the Ghekin file scenario I have generated the StepDefinition file where I have used Java Language to automate the Just Eat Site for each steps of the Scenario.
+Based on the Ghekin file scenario I have generated the StepDefinition file where I used Java Language to automate the Just Eat Site for each steps of the Scenario.
 Below is the structure of the automation project:

 1. **Code Structure**: All the java files are available in `src\test\java` folder
    - `\PageObjects\TestBase.java` : With base class we can avoid code duplication and can reuse the code as much we want.
 Here all the common methods are written which are been called in the StepDefinitions class file like Clicking on button, Enter the text in textbox etc. I have extended this class in the StepDefinitions class to call the custom methods directly as needed.
 It also helps in inplementation of Lazy evaluation